 Winning programs and other innovative strategies are recognized in the May/June 2012 issue of the Senior Living Executive (http://www.alfapublications.org) and will be recognized at COMMUNITY 2012, the ALFA Conference and Expo.
 Learn more about the event for senior living executives at http://www.alfa.org/conference.

-Located on 60 acres in Myrtle Beach, S.C., Brightwater is an all-inclusive, luxury retirement community surrounded by the Carolina Bay Preserve and the Lewis Ocean Bay Tract, both protected natural areas that will remain undeveloped.
+The Lakes at Litchfield is an all-inclusive, continuing care retirement community (CCRC) on Pawleys Island, S.C.
 The community’s care-free lifestyle helps members live longer, healthier and happier lives by offering an array of amenities including maintenance-free living, daily fine dining, weekly housekeeping, a nationally recognized wellness program and continuing-care health services.
-Brightwater offers a variety of floor plans including single-family cottage homes and condominium-style villas.
+Members can choose from a variety of floor plans including single-family cottage homes and condominium-style villas.
 Assisted-living, memory-care and skilled-nursing rooms are also available for those who need to make a transition from independent living.
-More information about Brightwater is located at http://www.Brightwater-Living.com.
+More information about The Lakes at Litchfield is located at http://www.Lakes-Litchfield.com.

 ABOUT THE ASSISTED LIVING FEDERATION OF AMERICA

 The Assisted Living Federation of America (ALFA) is the largest national association exclusively dedicated to professionally-managed, resident-centered senior living communities and the seniors and families they serve.
 Since 1990, ALFA has advocated for choice, accessibility, independence, dignity, and quality of life for all seniors.
 ALFA’s programs promote business and operational excellence through education, research, publications, professional networking and online tools designed to foster innovation and entrepreneurism in the field of senior living.
 Visit ALFA’s Web site at http://www.alfa.org.